pdffiller/qless-php/README.md

 $worker->getEventsManager()->attach(BeforeFork::getName(), new ReEstablishDBConnection());
 ```

 You can attach subscribers as many as you want.
-Qless events system supports priories so you can change default priority:
+Qless events system supports priories, so you can change default priority:

 ```php
 use Qless\Events\User\Worker\AbstractWorkerEvent;